TypeScript: What Is Its Power?

 Strict typing

 Data in JS is stored in variables and has some type: string, number, or logical value.
 In JavaScript, the typing is dynamic.
 This means that developers can assign a numeric value to a variable first and then, for example, a text value.
+This flexibility is important when looking at Bun vs Deno, as each runtime handles data in its own way.

 TypeScript adds strict typing to the language.
 Each variable at creation is assigned a certain type - a standard or created by the developer.
 The developer can create a type within the limits of the language: for example, a number from 1 to 31 to record a day in a month or an array of two elements to record coordinates.